-You can beat supermarket managers at their own game by purchasing ONLY the items offered in a “Loss Leader” (when the item(s) match your menu), matching manufacturer coupons from rewards programs with sales cycle prices, and using a credit card that provides either cash back or points, and then leave the store.
+You can beat supermarket managers at their own game by purchasing ONLY the Loss Leader items that match your menu and then leave the store.

-Many stores will match an offer of their competitor if their price is higher because they want to keep you at their store, provided that you have a copy of the sales flyer of their competitor to confirm that the price really is cheaper.
-This helps you, too, because you might be able to eliminate stopping at a different store.
-Do your homework before leaving home.
+Some stores will match their competitor’s prices if their prices are higher than their competitor.
+They want to keep you at their store.
+You will have to provide a sales flyer from their competitor to confirm that the competitor’s price(s) really is(are) cheaper.
+This also helps you because you might be able to eliminate stopping at different stores.
+Just do your homework before leaving home.

 Holidays are another great time to stock up on items at great prices.
 Better yet: immediately after a holiday is a great time to buy those items when merchants clear their shelves of holiday stuff to make room for new inventory.

 - Halloween is a great time to get fresh pumpkins, canned pumpkins, brown sugar, ORANGE-colored pancake and bread mixes, spices such as cloves, cinnamon, and nutmeg, etc.

 - Thanksgiving is a great time to get turkeys (get one for the holiday and freeze another one for later), brown sugar, some seasonings, confectioners’ sugar, canned pumpkin, fresh cranberries, etc.

 - Thanksgiving is one holiday that I rarely see items on sale after the holiday.
 Therefore, it the items you want are a good deal, get them before Thanksgiving.